pzuraq/abstract-decorator/README.md

 This package is compatible with Node v10 and above out of the box.

+### Decorator Transforms

+This package supports the stage 1/legacy decorators transform.
+This is transform that is the [current recommendation](https://github.com/tc39/proposal-decorators#how-should-i-use-decorators-in-transpilers-today) of the champions of the decorators proposal.

+### Typescript

+This package does _not_ support Typescript.
+Typescript has first class support for abstract classes, so there's no need to include extra weight via this decorator.

 ### Ember

 - Ember.js v2.18 or above